taylorwood/taylorwood.github.io/_posts/2017-10-04-clojure-spec-boolean.markdown

 # Trial & Error

 Whenever I'm writing a spec, I'm always playing with it in the REPL as I go.
-This should come as no surprise but I went through **many** (oft non-working) iterations before landing on the oh-so-elegant-and-plainly-correct spec above.
+Unsurprisingly I went through **many** (oft non-working) iterations before landing on the oh-so-elegant-and-plainly-correct spec above.

 ```clojure
 (s/conform ::group [:x])